aboutcode-org/django-altcha/README.md

 **eliminating the need for external services** while ensuring privacy and control over the verification process.

+**Django Altcha** is **secure by default**, featuring built-in **protection against replay attacks** to ensure each challenge is validated only once.
+This helps safeguard your forms from repeated or spoofed submissions without requiring additional configuration.

 ## Installation

 1. **Install the package:**